 Technically, we can offer sacrifices on the Temple Mount even when there is no Holy Temple (Talmud - Zevachim 107b), but there are other legal reasons that prohibit this today.
 Below are some of the main ones.

 1. It is necessary to have the ashes of a red heifer to rectify certain issues of impurity.
-The unique feature of this cow is that it must be three years old and can have no more than two non-red hairs.
+The unique feature of this cow is that it must be three years old and can have no more than one non-red hair.
 This rare animal is very difficult to obtain.
 (Mishna - Parah 1:1, 2:5)

 4. The Torah mandates that sacrifices may only be offered on the grounds of the Temple Mount itself, as stated in Deuteronomy 12:5.
 Presently, the Temple Mount is inaccessible due to political considerations with the Muslims.